 Driving in and around Central London means that you have to pay the Congestion Charge.
-You may be eligible to pay the congestion charge if you are travelling in central London between the hours of 7am and 6pm Mon – Fri.
-The charge is £8 daily, and you will be notified by signs when you are approaching CC zones, are within them and exiting them.
+You may need to pay the charge if you are travelling in central London between the hours of 7am and 6pm from Monday – Friday and on Saturday to Sunday, it’s 12pm to 6pm.
+The charge is £15 a day.
+The charge is £15 daily, and you will be notified by signs when you are approaching CC zones, are within them and exiting them.

-You can pay the congestion charge in a number of ways.
-By SMS, phone, online, at a shop and by post.
-For more information on how to pay the congestion charge, and where the congestion charge applies visit the Transport for London.
+You can pay the congestion charge in a number of ways – by SMS, phone, online, at a shop and by post.
+For more information on how to pay the charge, and where it applies, visit the Transport for London.

 It’s free to register and you enter your journey details and it will automatically display others who are making similar journeys on that day.